vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

     url: https://support.microsoft.com/en-us/office/what-is-a-document-library-3b5976dd-65cf-4c9e-bf5a-713c10ca2872
 ---

-We often see screens in factories with techical drawings of the related products.
-The most common use cases for this is either in manual or semi-manual production or quality management.
-Beside a pure techical drawing other unstructured data is also presented: step-by-step guides, quality check instructions or other documentations.
-The de-facto standard for all these documents is pdf.
+We often see screens in factories with technical drawings of their products.
+This is most common in manual/semi-manual production and quality management.

+Besides purely technical drawings, other unstructured data is also displayed: step-by-step guides, quality check instructions, and other documentation.
+The de-facto standard format for all these documents is PDF.

-This article shows the basic pattern how to use a Sharepoint document library to store these pdfs and download them to Peakboard for presenting them to the end users.
+This article explains how to use a Sharepoint document library to store these PDFs and download them in Peakboard Designer, so you can present them to the end users.

 ## The Sharepoint document library